-If such heights are too disorientating, there is also a specifically built snowpark close by as part of the Burn Jib Session.
-“Jibbing” is a term used in skiing and snowboarding for when the rider slides across a surface other than snow.
+If such heights are too disorientating, a specifically built snowpark is close by as part of the Burn Jib Session.
+“Jibbing” is a term used in skiing and snowboarding when the rider slides across a surface other than snow.

-Back in the slopes, the AK Extreme Festival presents the AK-X Downhill competition, what is essentially a classic race from Hlíðarfjall’s top to the bottom.
-There are, however, subtle differences that add a unique flavour to the event.
-Firstly, a number of randomly positioned poles litter the run.
-If a rider can snag one and bring it all the way down to the finish line, then they will enter a random lottery draw, regardless of their position in the race.
+Back in the slopes, the AK Extreme Festival presents the AK-X Downhill competition, which is essentially a classic race from Hlíðarfjall’s top to the bottom.
+There are, however, subtle differences that add a unique flavor to the event.
+Firstly, several randomly positioned poles litter the run.
+If a rider can snag one and bring it down to the finish line, they will enter a random lottery draw, regardless of their race position.

 Secondly, all competitors must carry with them an opened can of Burn energy drink.
 Rules dictate that the cans will be measured for spillage at the end, adding extra time to the rider’s overall score.